emicklei/melrose/docs/install.md

 ## Windows

-Look at the build script (`.travis.yml`) of [melrose-windows](https://github.com/emicklei/melrose-windows) for detailed steps to build an executable from source or download the latest release (build using Travis CI).
+Look at the build script (`.travis.yml`) of [melrose-windows](https://github.com/emicklei/melrose-windows) for detailed steps to build an executable from source.

-## [all platforms] Melrōse plugin for Visual Studio Code<a name="plugin"></a>

-Search and install the extension from the editor or go to the [Marketplace published package](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode)